 Veterans Affairs Medical Center Substance Abuse Treatment Programs is an addiction treatment center located at 500 West Fort Street, Building 114 in the 83702 zip code in Boise, ID.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs provides methadone for pain management, naltrexone administration and suboxone prescription.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs include relapse prevention treatment, motivational interviewing and 12-step rehab.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs also specializes in detox services and offers cocaine detox, residential benzodiazepines detoxification and in-patient methamphetamines detoxification.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs provides regular outpatient heroin treatment, outpatient heroin detoxification and inpatient hospital heroin detox.
-It also provides inpatient treatment for co-occurring mental health and heroin use, inpatient heroin detoxification and residential treatment for heroin use.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs provides methadone for pain management, naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs include brief intervention services, CBT and relapse prevention treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs also specializes in detox services and offers inpatient alcohol detoxification, inpatient cocaine detoxification and residential benzodiazepines detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs provides residential heroin rehab, short term inpatient heroin rehab and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential heroin use treatment, inpatient treatment for co-occurring mental health and heroin use and inpatient heroin detoxification.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Call (855) 489-3619 for 24/7 with treatment.